Philadelphia Eagles vs. Pittsburgh Steelers

 Since the merger, the Steelers have found themselves having much more success on a national scale than the Eagles.
 The Steelers have won their conference eight times and won the Super Bowl six of those times, most recently in 2008.
 Philadelphia has appeared in three Super Bowls while only winning the one in 2017.

 Philadelphia has absolutely owned the Steelers in Philly, winning 27 of the 38 match ups, with two ties.
 The Eagles have also won the last nine games in the City of Brotherly Love.
 Pittsburgh has fared much better when the Eagles have traveled West, but they are still on the wrong end of the overall record.
-The Steelers are 19-21-1 at home against the Eagles and have lost three of the last four at Heinz Field.
+The Steelers are 20-21-1 at home against the Eagles and have lost three of the last five at Heinz Field.